awsdocs/aws-doc-sdk-examples/python/example_code/sesv2/README.md

 <!--custom.instructions.start-->

-To run the Newsletter example, copy the files from workflows/sesv2_weekly_mailer/resources into a new folder, javav2/example_code/ses/resources/coupon_newsletter.
+To run the Newsletter example, copy the files from workflows/sesv2_weekly_mailer/resources into this folder.

 <!--custom.instructions.end-->